Audrey Stevens Niyogi: Scientific career

 While a postdoctoral researcher at NIH, Audrey Stevens independently conducted original experiments demonstrating the synthesis of RNA in E. coli cells.
 Thus, she is one of 4 researchers credited with the discovery of RNA polymerase.
 From there, Audrey became a professor at St. Louis University School of Medicine and then spent time at the University of Maryland School of Medicine, before settling at Oak Ridge National Laboratory, where she spent the rest of her career.

 In 1972, Stevens isolated a 10 kDa protein from E.coli infected with T4 bacteriophage which inhibited RNA polymerase.
 This protein is an anti-sigma factor which has been named "Audrey Stevens' Inhibitor".

 Election to the National Academy of Sciences

 In 1998, Audrey Stevens Niyogi was elected to the National Academy of Sciences in recognition of her many valuable contributions to the field of biochemistry.

 Personal life

 Audrey was an early pioneer in balancing a scientific career with family life.
-In 1964, she married fellow biochemist, Salil Kumar Niyogi.
+In 1964, she married a fellow biochemist, Salil Kumar Niyogi.
 They remained married until their deaths in 2010.
 Together they had 2 sons, Krishna and Dev Niyogi, who also pursued careers in the biological sciences.
 After her second son was born in 1967, in order to devote more time to parenting, Audrey had her position at ORNL officially changed to half time.
 Although she continued to work hours that were closer to full-time, this gave her the flexibility to be more available to her children.
 She continued conducting experiments and publishing in peer-reviewed scientific journals into her late 60's.